Xabitsuki/Draining-Youtube/README.md

 generated 3D models.
 - `iter0/` contains files generated during the process.
 - `sets/` can contain one or several `set_X` folders.
-In each:
+In each `set_X`:
-    - `frames/` folder containing the frames used for the 3D reconstruction.
+    - The `frames/` folder containing the frames used for the 3D reconstruction.
-    - `features/` folder and the `sfm_data.json` file are data used by openMVG in the reconstruction.
+    - The `features/` folder and the `sfm_data.json` file are data used by openMVG in the reconstruction.
     - The 3D model can be found in the folder `incremental/` and is generically named `sfm_data_color.ply` for each set (can be opened using MeshLab).

-If the installation and the process succeeded you should have the same point cloud model of Lausanne's cathedral as showed above.
+If the installation and the process succeeded you should have the same point cloud model of Lausanne's cathedral as shown above.

+To process another video, simply modify the variable URL in `drain_one.py` and re-execute the script.

 Have fun !